Abdul-Wahab-318/Abdul-Wahab-318/README.md

 ### Hi there 👋
-**`MERN Developer`**

 I'm Abdul Wahab, a 5th semester software engineering student from Air University, Islamabad.
-Since 2021, I have been gaining hands-on experience in MERN Stack development by learning from various resources and developing custom projects according to industrial standards, with a particular focus on software development.
+Since 2021, I have been gaining hands-on experience in **`MERN Stack`** development by learning from various resources and developing custom projects according to industrial standards, with a particular focus on software development.
 Moreover, I have been freelancing on fiverr and building web apps for clients across the world.

 Crafting ideas into web-based realities is my forte, which enables me to possess the following skills: